coinmetrics/haskell-tools/README.md

 These tools are used by CoinMetrics.io team for exporting data from blockchains into analytical databases, allowing to perform SQL queries, for instance, generating aggregated information on Ethereum tokens.

+## Status

+The project is in very early stage.

 Supported cryptocurrencies:

 * [Ethereum](https://www.ethereum.org/)